nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 This document proposes a standard for a unified token contract interface to support different token types and/or token contract implementations.
-This standard focuses on token transfer semantics and support for various transfer approval schemas.
+This standard focuses on token transfer semantics and support for various transfer approval policies.

 ## Abstract

 There are multiple dimensions and considerations while implementing a particular token smart contract.
 Tokens might be fungible or non-fungible.
-Different permissioning schemas can be used to define who can initiate a transfer and who can receive tokens.
+Different permissioning policies can be used to define who can initiate a transfer and who can receive tokens.
 A token contract can support a single token type or multiple token types to optimize batch transfer and atomic swaps of the tokens.
 Those considerations can lead to the proliferation of multiple token standards, each